St. Olaf College: Curriculum

 Before graduating, St. Olaf students complete 15-18 required courses in general education credits, including courses in writing, a foreign language, society, religion, ethics, mathematical reasoning, race, social science, and natural science.
 Many of the courses are interdisciplinary.
-St. Olaf offers 41 different majors for the bachelor of arts degree, five for the bachelor of music degree, and 20 areas of concentration, which are pursued independently of majors.
-Its most popular majors, based on 2021 graduates, were:
+St. Olaf offers 47 different majors for the bachelor of arts degree, five for the bachelor of music degree, and 20 areas of concentration, which are pursued independently of majors.
+Its most popular majors by department are: